david-istvan/minim-solver/README.md

 This project delivers a Prolog-based program for finding the size of the optimal solution (the smallest reachable graph) from a given state of the [Minim game](http://www.kongregate.com/games/atomiccicada/minim).
 The state is represented by the list of the node weights and the list of edges.
  * project [minim](https://github.com/david-istvan/minim-solver/tree/master/minim) contains the Prolog code. ([SICStus Prolog](http://sicstus.sics.se/) was used.)
  * project [minim.java](https://github.com/david-istvan/minim-solver/tree/master/minim.java) provides an API for reaching the Prolog code from Java.
-(Based on the [Jasper](http://sicstus.sics.se/sicstus/docs/3.7.1/html/sicstus_12.html) Prolog-Java interface).
+(Based on the [Jasper](http://sicstus.sics.se/sicstus/docs/3.7.1/html/sicstus_12.html) Prolog-Java interface.
+Please, add your own jasper.jar library to the classpath prior to compiling the project).

 These pages usually cover the obstacles to overcome when getting started:
  * [Fundamentals on mixing Java and Prolog via the Jasper library](http://sicstus.sics.se/sicstus/docs/3.7.1/html/sicstus_12.html)